-Whether you’re a fan of fish or chicken, beans and avocados, or if you prefer to get your protein from cheese and waffles, there’s something here for you.
+But whether you’re a fan of fish or chicken, beans and avocados, there’s something here for you.

 Do you need more protein, but you aren’t a huge meat eater?
 No problem!

-With those six ingredients, you can make delicious, high-protein pancakes that are cheesy, filling, and full of flavor.
+With just six ingredients, you can whip up these cheesy, filling, and flavor-packed pancakes.

-Plus, it requires only five ingredients – peanut butter, bananas, milk, honey, and ice – and takes 5 minutes to make.
+Plus, it requires only five ingredients – peanut butter, bananas, milk, honey, and ice.
+And it only takes 5 minutes.